February 10, 2023

 It's a Confidence Builder

 Staying in one’s comfort zone is kind of lame, right?
 What is life all about?
 Learning.
 Exploring.
 Enjoying new things.
-It’s not to say that old things are not enjoyable, but mixing it up creates that old adage “variety is the spice of life.”
+Stretching past your comfort or familiar zones.
+It’s not to say that familiar things are not enjoyable, but mixing it up creates that old adage “variety is the spice of life.”
 Because it is.
 I happen to like a big combination of both.
-I love my morning and evening routines, but I also love that I don’t know exactly what will pop into my brain on any given day and what I might do with that thought.
-When I discovered solo traveling (because it popped into my brain and I acted on it - sometimes you don’t need to mull things over for years) I saw how much stronger it made me.
-It gave me confidence.
+My morning and evening routines are amazing, but I also love that I don’t know exactly what will pop into my brain on any given day and what I might do with that thought.
+When I discovered solo traveling (when it popped into my brain and I acted on it - sometimes you don’t need to mull things over for years) I saw how much stronger it made me.
+It gave me confidenceIt gave me confidence.
 That silly, stupid, emotionally wrecked guy I was dating propelled me to leave, but what I gained while traveling alone gave me the elixir that I needed to tell him to f*** off ultimately.
 How could that have been a bad thing?

 Image